List of W Idioms:

 not hold water: to not seem true or reasonable.

-- Your excuse that you didn’t get my message does not hold water — someone forwarded it to Julie.
+- Your excuse that you didn’t get my email does not hold water because Julie said your forwarded it to her.

 - This weak apology is not going to hold water with our customers.